 Douglas Bevington, Ph.D., is the Forest Program Director for Environment Now, a grantmaking foundation in California.
 He holds his doctorate in sociology from the University of California, Santa Cruz, where he taught courses on social movement studies.
 He is the author of "The Rebirth of Environmentalism: Grassroots Activism from the Spotted Owl to the Polar Bear" (Island Press, 2009), which explores how grassroots forest and wildlife protection groups have made a big impact on federal environmental policies in the U.S. over the past twenty years.
 His book profiles small, bold groups that have benefited from the support of the Fund for Wild Nature.

-Tracy Davids, Esq. is the Executive Director of Wild South, a non-profit organization working to inspire and empower citizens to protect and restore the native ecosystems of the Southeast.
-A graduate of Suffolk University Law School, Tracy has been an ardent advocate for the permanent protection of our federal public lands, endangered species, and ecological footprint reduction for over a decade.
+Tracy Davids, Esq. is the former Executive Director of Wild South, a non-profit organization working to inspire and empower citizens to protect and restore the native ecosystems of the Southeast.
+She is currently a consultant to other non-profit organizations.
+A graduate of Suffolk University Law School, Tracy has been an ardent advocate for the permanent protection of our federal public lands, endangered species, and ecological footprint reduction for 15 years.
 Her experience also includes the practice of civil law in Boston and volunteer board service for several local, regional, and national conservation organizations.
 Tracy lives in a solar powered home in Asheville, NC and spends her free time gardening, hiking, backpacking, and exploring the wilds of our great National Forests/Parks.

 Dave Parks, Ph.D., has been involved in ecological and political activism since the Vietnam War, including work with Central American solidarity groups, Earth First!, and the Rainforest Action Network.
 He holds a Ph.D. in physics and works on the research staff of the Stanford University Medical School.
 He is a past President of the Fund and has been on the Board since 1988.
 Dave is currently Treasurer of the Fund.